abma493/SidekickUPSCommunicator/README.md

 This project is still in progress, and work is planned for Unix-like environment compatibility.
 There may (and most likely are) be hiccups when running large (10+) batch files.
 At this time this is still being polished.
-Most other options are not yet functional besides 1/7 (Batch)/6.
+Most other options are not yet fully functional since the priority has been getting the batch stuff going.